 With Picture in Picture, you can do things like respond to an email while watching a TV show.
-If you’re using FaceTime or watching a movie, press the Home button and the video screen will scale down to a corner of your display.
+If you’re using FaceTime or watching a movie, press the Home button and the video screen scales down to a corner of your display.
 Then you can open a second app and the video will continue to play.

 To move the video, drag it to another corner.
 To return the video to full screen, tap the video, then tap the full-screen icon.

 You can use Picture in Picture with iPad Pro, iPad Air and later, and iPad mini 2 and later.

 Use Background App Refresh